 FHA Home Loan:

-FHA is the most popular Government backed loan.
-This program offers financing up to 96.5% – just a minimum 3.5% down-payment is required from buyers.
+FHA is the most popular Government-backed loan.
+This program offers financing up to 96.5% – just a minimum of 3.5% down-payment is required from buyers.
 Buyers can also use gift fund for down payment and closing costs from family or other eligible sources.
 FHA does not have income limits or property location requirements like USDA.
 FHA does have loan limits of $314,827 in most counties in AL.

 Just like the other government loan programs, FHA offers secure fix rate terms with some of the lowest interest rates available today.
 Buyers can read more FHA details here.

 100% VA loans are available to all eligible armed forces members, past and present.
 VA is one of only two home loans that allows 100% financing.
 Most conventional lenders require at least 5%-10% down payment which is not possible for many military families.
 Because a VA Mortgage is guaranteed to the lender (by Veterans Administration) they do not require a down payment.

 - VA loans do not have mortgage insurance (PMI): Even with $0 down payment, a VA Mortgage does not have mortgage insurance (PMI) as part of the monthly payment.
 Conventional programs with less than 20% down and FHA both have expensive mortgage insurance that can cost buyers several hundred dollars every month.

 - Low-interest rates: Because VA Mortgages are guaranteed by the Department of Veterans Affairs, the risk level associated with default is much lower.
 As a result, the interest rates are usually lower than a conventional loan.
 Like a VA loan, FHA and USDA loan programs are also backed by the government and have similar interest rates.